 How do I find out my computer's specifications?

-If you have Windows 8 Just hover over the top right hand corner of your screen to bring up the Charms.
+If you are using a Windows 8 PC, instead hover over the top right hand corner of your screen to bring up the Charms.
 Then choose Settings > PC info.
 This is a shortcut that takes you to Control Panel > System and Security > System.

 In Windows XP or Windows 7, you have to work a little harder.
 Right-click on My Computer and select Properties (in Windows XP, this is called System Properties).
 Look for System in the Properties window (Computer in XP).